a-sit-plus/signum/docs/docs/indispensable.md

 Hence, handy constants such as `KnwonOIDs.ecdsaWithSHA256` are available, but also rather obscure ones such as `KnownOIDs.asAdjacencyAttest`.

-`KnownOIDs` also contains human-readable descriptions of all `KnownOIDs` extension properties, which tie into the `ObjectIdentifier.setDescription()` mechanism:
+`KnownOIDs` can also be amended with human-readable descriptions of all of `KnownOIDs` extension properties:
-One call to `KnownOIDs.describeAll()` attaches descriptions to all `KnownOIDs` extension properties (subsequent calls are a NOOP).
+One call to `KnownOIDs.describeAll()` attaches descriptions to all `KnownOIDs` extension properties (subsequent calls to `describeAll()` are a NOOP).
-This is useful for debugging but never called by default.
+This is useful for debugging but not called by default.

 On the one hand, it is convenient to have virtually the whole world's OIDs available as constants, including descriptions.
 On the other hand, this will add a couple of megabytes to klibs and any XCode frameworks.
 Hence, the OID constants and descriptions
 (as well as `KnownOIDs.describeAll()`) live in a discrete module `indispensable-oids`.
 If desired, custom XC frameworks can be exported that don't include this module to save a few megabytes.
+Since `KnownOIDs` implements `MutableMap<ObjectIdentifier, String`, descriptions can be modified and removed as desired.